mark-christiansen/confluent-toolkit/README.md

 This environment uses Kerberos (GSSAPI) for authentication to brokers, which means that principals and their passwords must be set in the kdc-server.
 Authentication to Zookeeper is Kerberos authentication.
 If the `./kerberos/init-script.sh` script is updated with new principals the `kdc-server` image will need to be rebuilt.
 This can be done by running `docker-compose -f confluent-platform-gssapi-acl.yml build`.

-If you want to verify your environment is working correctly, you can open up a connection to the Postgres server on "localhost:5432" running in Docker and verify that there is a table created in the "public" schema called "person" which should be populated with records.
+If you want to verify your environment is working correctly, you can open up a connection to the Postgres server on "localhost:5432" running in Docker and verify that there is a table created in the `public` schema called `person` which should be populated with records.
 This table is populated by the JDBC Sink Connector from a topic populated by the
 Datagen Connector.

 ## Environment: SASL Plain authentication and RBAC authorization